 Red Coats and Black Powder

-Members of the public are welcome to visit Westfield Heritage Village and witness the soldiers practice.
-Members of the re-enactment groups will be pleased to answer questions and discuss 1812 era battle tactics.
+Bring your camera to capture dramatic demonstrations of black powder musketry and maybe even grab a selfie with a soldier!
+Members of the re-enactment groups will be pleased to answer questions and discuss 1812 era battle tactics with you.

 Admission is $12.00 for adults, $10.00 for seniors (65+) and $6.50 for Youths ages 6-17.
 Children 5 and under are admitted free.
 Family Rate is $32.00 (two adults and two youth).
 HCA Members receive free admission for two adults and up to four youths.
 Parking is free.
 Tickets can be purchased at the gate or online.